MicroProfile JWT

 Testing a MP JWT secured endpoint

-When MicroShed Testing will automatically generate and configure a pair of JWT secrets for the ApplicationContainer
+MicroShed Testing will automatically generate and configure a pair of JWT secrets for the ApplicationContainer

-annotation on injected REST clients as follows:
+on the injected REST clients as follows:

 import org.junit.jupiter.api.Test;